What are good manufacturing practices (GMP)?

 1) What Are Some Things a GMP Manufacture Must Do?

-- establish operating procedures for consistently manufacturing safe medicines and medical devices
+- Establish procedures for consistently manufacturing safe products

 2) Why are GMPs Important?

-- no shortcuts have been taken in the manufacturing process or the sourcing of ingredients that could affect the strength, quality and purity of the final products
+- Every step has been taken to ensure quality, without shortcuts in the manufacturing process or ingredient sourcing that could affect the strength, quality, or purity of the final product.

 3) What are the Different Types of GMPs?